 Most of our actors give performances of West End quality every time and the continuing support of a loyal and growing audience proves that Pinner Players offers a quality product which is looked forward to and enjoyed by young and old alike.

 We are proud of our local and theatrical connections; our first president was the late Hugh McDermott and in 1966, Bob Holness, then an up-and-coming young television personality, was asked to take over as president.
 He and his wife Mary were staunch supporters and fans ever since - even performing in a couple of the music halls.
-Bob sadly died in 2012 and Mary is now President of the Club.
+Bob sadly died in 2012 and Mary in 2020.

 Like all drama groups in order to survive Pinner Players has to attract new, young blood, and once it gets new members it has to keep them.
 Back-stage workers are always much valued - all work and no applause!
 Young people have exams, university and new jobs to keep them busy; the demands of business can mean that established members struggle to fit in even one play per year.

 Pinner Players has survived changes in culture, leisure activity and venue; it continues to attract members and audiences and despite television, cinema, the internet and the pace of modern life we continue to go from strength to strength.
 Each year, new members of all ages discover the ability within themselves to entertain an audience and the satisfaction of working together as a team - there really is nothing quite like the exhilaration of a cast party after a successful production!

 If you've ever been tempted to take part in a play, come along to one of our auditions or rehearsals and see what you've been missing.
 It's never too late to start.
 Click here to join us.